grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 # Value Objects

-Hi, today I'm gonna tell a bit about value objects, why they're so useful and what rules apply to creating and using them.
-This post is inspired by some work by Kent Beck, Steve Freeman and Nat Pryce.
+I spent several chapters talking about composing objects in a web where real objects were hidden and only interfaces were exposed.
+These objects exchanged messages and modeled roles in our domain.

+However, this is just a part of object-oriented design approach that I'm trying to explain.
+Another part of the object-oriented world, complementary to what we have been talking about, are values.
+They have their own set of design constraints and ideas, so most of the concepts from the previous chapters do not apply to them,or apply in a different way.

+## What is a value?

+In short, values are usually seend as immutable quantities or measurements[^addreference] that are compared by their content, not their identity.
+There are some examples of values in the libraries of our programming languages.
+For example, `String` class in Java or C# is a value, because it is immutable and each every two strings are considered equal when they contain the same data.
+Other examples are many types that are built-in into a programming language, like numbers or characters.

+Most of the values shipped with general purpose libraries are quite primitive.
+There are many times, however, when we want to model a domain abstraction as a value.
+Some examples include: date and time (which nowadays is usually a part of standard library), money, temperature, but also things such as file paths or resource identifiers.

+As you may have already spotted when reading this book, I'm really bad at explaining things without examples, so here is one:

-## Example problem
+## Example (TODO name this differently!)

-Imagine you're developing a web shop for your customer.
-There are different kinds  of products sold and your customers have the ability to add new products.
+Imagine we are developing a web store for a customer.
+There are different kinds  of products sold and the customer wants to have the ability to add new products.

 Each product has at least two important attributes: name and price (actually there are others like quantity, but let's leave them alone for now).

+Now, imagine how you would model these two things - would name be modeled by a mere string and price be a double or a decimal type?

-Let's say that you've decided to use *a decimal to hold the price*, and *a string to hold the name*.
+Let's say that we have indeed decided to use a `decimal` to hold a price, and a `string` to hold a name.
 Note that both are generic library types, not connected to any domain.
 Is it a good choice to use "library types" for domain abstractions?
 We shall soon find out...

 ### Time passes...

 Actually, it turns out that these values must be shared across few subdomains of the system.
 For example:

 1. The website needs to display them
-2. They are used in calculations
+2. They are used in income calculations
 3. They are taken into account when defining and checking promotion rules (e.g. "buy three, pay for two")
 4. They must be supplied when printing invoices